benton/fog_tracker/README.md

         tracker.query("*::*::*::*"){|r| puts "Found #{r.class} #{r.identity}"}

-* You can also pass a Proc to the Tracker at initialization, which will be invoked whenever an account's Resources have been updated.
-It should accept an Array containing the updated Resources as its first argument:
+* You can pass a callback Proc to the Tracker at initialization, which will be invoked whenever all an account's Resources have been updated.
+It should accept an Array containing the updated Resources as its first parameter:

         FogTracker::Tracker.new(YAML::load(File.read 'accounts.yml'),
           :callback => Proc.new do |resources|